rwieruch/blog_robinwieruch_content/react-with-graphql-tutorial.md

 );
 {{< /highlight >}}

-The handler for the button needs to be passed through all the components to reach the Repository component.
+The handler for the button passes through all the components to reach the Repository component:

 {{< highlight javascript "hl_lines=4 16" >}}
 const Organization = ({